Jerkner/Pyramids/README.md

 - **Interactive Gameplay:** Play the Pyramid Solitaire game in your browser.
 - **High Score List:** Track top scores achieved by players.
-- **MongoDB Integration:** Utilizes MongoDB, MongoDB Compass, and MongoDB Atlas for storing and managing high scores.
+- **MongoDB Integration:** Utilizes MongoDB for storing and managing high scores.

+### API Used

+The game integrates with the [Deck of Cards API](https://deckofcardsapi.com/) for fetching and managing playing cards for the Pyramids Solitaire game.

 ## Project Structure